The society for Beekeepers in and around the Chalfonts in Buckinghamshire UK

-The Chalfonts Beekeepers Society is associated to the British Bee Keeping Association via the Bucks County Beekeepers Association.
+The Chalfonts Beekeepers Society is associated to the British Beekeepers Association via the Bucks County Beekeepers Association.
 We are also active within The National Honey Show.
-You can find more details about these organisations and their events by following these links to their websites.
+You can find more details about these organisations and their events by clicking on their logos below to be taken to their websites.

 You’ll find our newsletters are full of knowledge about bees and skills in their management.